Mikastiv/Logtime-42/README.md

 NOTE: if no date span is found in config file and the --month flag is not used, --month will be used by default

 ## Config

+You will need an API public/private key pair for [42 API](https://profile.intra.42.fr/oauth/applications)

 Uses a config.json file
 ```